danielsaidi/website_danielsaidi/pages/opensource.md

   <h1>Open Source</h1>

   <p>
-    Here are some open-source projects that I have created and currently maintain.
+    Here are some open-source projects that I have created and maintain.
 For more details, have a look at my <a href="{{ site.urls.github }}">GitHub</a> profile.
   </p>

   {% assign sdks = site.data.open-source %}